 Tips to Navigate:

-• Celebrate small wins: Each step forward is a victory, whether it’s attending a support group or hitting a sobriety milestone.
+- Celebrate small wins: Acknowledge every step forward, whether it’s attending a support group, completing a therapy session, or hitting a sobriety milestone.
+Each small victory builds momentum.

 Maintenance – Protecting Progress